Gonciarov/CV/README.md

 - Volunteer group project for Age UK charity, working on creating a new volunteers management system (Ruby on Rails/Administrate), communicating with client to understand their needs, developing MVP (in progress);

-- Insta-Clone, social media with comments, likes and followers (individual self-learning project, Rails + AWS, HTML/CSS + Bootstrap), [see here](https://github.com/Gonciarov/instagram_clone);
+- Insta-Clone, social media with comments, likes and followers (individual self-learning project, Rails + AWS, HTML/CSS + Bootstrap), [see it here](https://github.com/Gonciarov/instagram_clone);

 #### September 2020:

 - Maelstrom (final course group project, JavaScript / React).
-A game with animation and sound, [play here](https://maelstrom-rpg.netlify.app/);
+A game with animation and sound, [play it here](https://maelstrom-rpg.netlify.app/);

 #### August 2020:
-- MakersBNB, AirBNB competitor (group learning project, Ruby, Postgresql), [book here](https://github.com/Gonciarov/makersbnb);
+- MakersBNB, AirBNB competitor (group learning project, Ruby, Postgresql), [see it here](https://github.com/Gonciarov/makersbnb);

 #### July 2020:
-- Acebook, almost as good as Facebook but does not sell your data to anyone (group project, Rails), [find your safe social platform here](https://github.com/Gonciarov/acebook);
+- Acebook, almost as good as Facebook but does not sell your data to anyone (group project, Rails), [see it here](https://github.com/Gonciarov/acebook);

 #### 2010-2020: